 To calculate your gross earnings, we take the total amount of processed payments from your members before refunds and deduct fees (platform, payment, currency conversion and processing fees).

-Your gross earnings for a given year will be available in the Statement section of your Taxes dashboard.
+Your gross earnings for a given year will be available in the Documents page of your Payouts section.

 What is the W-9 Form?

 The W-9 form is used in a wide range of payment situations.
 Most commonly, taxpayers fill out a W-9 when working as a freelancer or independent contractor rather than an employee.
 The purpose of collecting the W-9 form is to record your tax identification number, along with your name and address, so that Patreon can notify the IRS of the amount earned in a calendar year.